 Example UVP

-Here’s inspiration for a meal delivery service aimed at busy parents:
+Here’s an example of a strong UVP for a meal delivery service aimed at busy parents:

 Brand Personality and Voice in Your Writing Style